-For the 2016 calendar year, project development captured in PISCES Statement of Work (SoW) included the initiation/continuation of development of multiple sites to enhance the implementation of increased distribution of acclimated releases groups.
+For the 2018 calendar year, project development captured in PISCES Statement of Work (SoW) included the initiation/continuation of multiple site developments to implementation an increased distribution of acclimated releases groups.

-- Objective 1: Continue development of a steelhead acclimation site in the upper Wenatchee; primarily on Nason Creek to alleviate the need for direct plants currently being conducted. - Objective 2: Continue development of a spring Chinook acclimation site in the upper Wenatchee - Objective 3: Continue development of a spring Chinook and/or steelhead acclimation release sites
+- Objective 1: Continue development of a steelhead acclimation site in the upper

+- Wenatchee; primarily on Nason Creek to alleviate the need for direct plants currently being conducted. - Objective 2: Continue development of a spring Chinook acclimation site in the upper Wenatchee - Objective 3: Continue development of a spring Chinook and/or steelhead acclimation release sites